softwaresaved/fair-research-software/episodes/03-tools.md

 Testing also gives other people confidence in your code as they can see an example of how it is meant to run and be assured that it does work correctly on their machine - helping with code understanding and reusability.

+### Coding conventions

+Following coding conventions and guides for your programming language that is agreed upon by the community and other programmers are important practices to ensure that others find it easy to read your code, reuse or extend it in their own examples and applications.

+### Code licensing

+A licence is a legal document which sets down the terms under which the creator of work (such as written text, photographs, films, music, software code) is releasing what they have created for others to use, modify, extend or exploit.
+It is important to state the terms under which software can be reused - the lack of a licence for your software implies that no one can reuse the software at all.

+A common way to declare your copyright of a piece of software and the license you are distributing it under is to include a file called **LICENSE** in the root directory of your code repository.

+### Code citation

+We should add a **CITATION** file to our repository to provide instructions on how and when to cite our code.
+A citation file can be a plain text (CITATION.txt) or a Markdown file (CITATION.md), but there are certain benefits to using use a special file format called the [Citation File Format (CFF)][cff], which provides a way to include richer metadata about code (or datasets) we want to cite, making it easy for both humans and machines to use this information.

-### Software- and project- level documentation
+### Code- and project- level documentation

-Documentation comes in many forms - from **software-level documentation** including docstrings describing functions and classes and in-line comments that explain lines of your code, to **project-level documentation** and **metadata** (including README, LICENCE, CITATION, CONTRIBUTING, etc. files) that help to discover it, explain the legal terms of reusing it, describe its functionality and how to install, run and contribute to it, to whole websites full of documentation with function definitions, usage examples, tutorials and guides.
+Documentation comes in many forms - from **code-level documentation** including descriptive names of variables and functions and additional comments that explain lines of your code, to **project-level documentation** (including README, LICENCE, CITATION, CONTRIBUTING, etc. files) that help to discover it, explain the legal terms of reusing it, describe its functionality and how to install, run and contribute to it, to whole websites full of documentation with function definitions, usage examples, tutorials and guides.
 You many not need as much documentation as a large commercial software product, but making your code reusable relies on other people being able to understand